-- Careers This Concentration Prepares For: Market analyst, database administrator
+- Careers Data Science Concentration Prepares For: Market analyst, database administrator

-- Careers This Concentration Prepares For: Information security analyst, chief information officer, forensic analyst
+- Careers The Security Concentration Prepares For: Information security analyst, chief information officer, forensic analyst

-- Careers This Concentration Prepares For: App developer, software developer
+- Careers the Software Engineering Concentration Prepares For: App developer, software developer

-- Careers This Concentration Prepares For: Data scientist, machine learning engineer, software developer
+- Careers the Artificial Intelligence Concentration Prepares For: Data scientist, machine learning engineer, software developer

-- Careers This Concentration Prepares For: Network architect, network administrator, chief information officer
+- Careers the High-Performance Systems Concentration Prepares For: Network architect, network administrator, chief information officer

 How Long Does It Take to Get a Degree in Computer Science?